-As described in Section 4.5, reductions were only applied to the urban stormwater sources.
-Furthermore, based on the current Montgomery County Phase I MS4 permit requirements described in Section 4.5 and the theoretical extension of these requirements to all urban stormwater sources, it is anticipated that the required reductions will be achieved by retrofitting impervious areas within the watershed developed prior to 1985 (i.e., approximate areas with failing, minimal, or no stormwater management) (MDE 2010a).
+Section 4.5, it is anticipated that the required urban sediment load reductions will still be achieved by retrofitting impervious areas within the watershed developed prior to 1985 (i.e., approximate areas with failing, minimal, or no stormwater management), as this is the most feasible option for achieving these reductions.
 Also, it is expected that these future stormwater retrofits will have an estimated 65% TSS reduction efficiency (Claytor and Schueler 1997; Baldwin et al. 2007; Baish and Caliri 2009), and by default, they will provide treatment of any adjacent urban pervious runoff within the applicable drainage area.
-In this watershed, no predominant controllable sediment sources were identified in addition to urban land, including typical sources such as high till crops, low till crops, hay, pasture, and harvested forest.
-Thus, no reductions were applied to these sources.
-Forest is the only non-controllable source, as it represents the most natural condition in the watershed, and no reductions were applied to permitted process water sources, since such controls would produce no discernable water quality benefit when nonpoint sources and regulated stormwater sources comprise 99.96% of the total watershed sediment load.

-Table 7 summarizes the TMDL results for the Cabin John Creek watershed, derived by applying reductions to solely the urban sediment sources.
-The TMDL results in an overall reduction of 20.7% for the Cabin John Creek watershed.
-For more detailed information regarding the Cabin John Creek Watershed TMDL nonpoint source LA, please see the technical memorandum to this document entitled "Significant Sediment Nonpoint Sources in the Cabin John Creek Watershed".
-The reductions required to meet this TMDL would entail that at a 65% TSS reduction efficiency, approximately 40% of the urban area (impervious and pervious) within the watershed that was developed prior to 1985 would need to be retrofit, or an equivalent reduction in sediment loads from other types of stormwater retrofits is necessary (see Section 5.0 for a detailed description of the other types of stormwater retrofits).
+Table 8 summarizes the TMDL results derived by applying equal percent reductions to the predominant controllable sediment sources.
+The TMDL results in an overall reduction of 12.5% for the Potomac River Washington County watershed.
+For more detailed information regarding the Potomac River Washington County Watershed TMDL nonpoint source LA, please see the technical memorandum to this document entitled "Significant Sediment Nonpoint Sources in the Potomac River Washington County Watershed".
+The reductions from the urban sector required to meet this TMDL would entail that at a 65% TSS reduction efficiency, approximately 34% of the urban area (impervious and pervious) within the watershed that was developed prior to 1985 (both regulated and unregulated) would need to be retrofit, or an equivalent reduction in sediment loads from other types of stormwater retrofits is necessary (see Section 5.0 for a detailed description of the other types of stormwater retrofits).

-Table 7: Cabin John Creek TMDL Reductions by Source Category
+Table 8: Potomac River Washington County TMDL Reductions by Source Category